Yu-QX/KoiPilot/README.md

 - This is a work in progress.
 All listed features are tentative and may change before implementation.

-- Some parts of the project were developed with the assistance of AI.
+- Some parts of the app were developed with the assistance of AI.
 Please be cautious when using this code as training data.